matter-labs/zksync-era/docs/specs/zk_evm/vm_specification/compiler/system_contracts.md

 Handling of this function is similar to [Environmental Data Storage](#environmental-data-storage) with one difference:

-Since EVM also uses heap to store the calldata for `KECCAK256`, the required memory chunk is allocated by the IR generator, and zkSync Era compiler does not need to use [the auxiliary heap](#auxiliary-heap).
+Since EVM also uses heap to store the calldata for `KECCAK256`, the required memory chunk is allocated by the IR generator, and ZKsync Era compiler does not need to use [the auxiliary heap](#auxiliary-heap).

 For reference, see
 [the LLVM IR codegen source code](https://github.com/matter-labs/era-compiler-llvm-context/blob/main/src/eravm/context/function/llvm_runtime.rs).